At carbon colour we offer a comprehensive range of ways to bind your document – whatever their size

 - Paste-bound where a wrap around cover contains the wired document, giving a printable spine

 - Cased In – Standard wire-o pasted into a hard case with all the advantages of opening flat

 - Expanded Binding – with an expandable inside cover that folds outent

 - Butterfly binding – an ingenious way to create thicker pages, by printing on one side and then folding the page back before binding to the wire

 - Good selection of available coloured wires.

-- Sheets will also stay ﬂat whenever the book is opened (this is almost impossible with glueing or stitching).
+- Sheets will also stay ﬂat whenever the book is opened.

 - Back to back opening without ever damaging the spine.